huyhieupham/3D-Face-Recognition/README.md

 # 3D Face Datasets

 This repository contains a list of 3D face datasets.
 Each has a short description, year published and download url.
-Note that, the first 10 datasets (e.g. ) are most often used as training set for deep learning-based 3D face recognition approaches.
+Note that, the first 10 datasets (e.g. ) are most often used as training and validation data for deep learning-based 3D face recognition approaches.
 To the best of my knowledge, the LS3DFace (https://arxiv.org/pdf/1711.05942.pdf) is the largest 3D face dataset to date, which contains 1,853 identities with 31,860 scans.
 This is in fact a merged dataset from the most challenging public datasets (FRGCv2, BU3-DFE, Bosphorus, Texes FRD, BU4DFE, CASIA, UMB DB, 3D-TEC, and ND-2006).

 <p align="center">
 <img src="https://github.com/huyhieupham/3D-Face-Recognition/blob/master/figures/3d_face_data.png" width="550" height="300">